Why Is Oral Hygiene So Important?

-If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Duncan Office Phone Number 250-746-6533.
+If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Duncan BC Dental Office Phone Number 250-746-6533.

 We recommend using a soft tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.